Shopify/polaris/polaris.shopify.com/content/foundations/design/typography/index.md

 ### 1. Make it scannable

-Place related text closer together to create visual groupings.
+Keep related text aligned and closer together to create visual groupings.
+For most languages, the the majority of text should be left-aligned.

 ### 2. Adjust text based on device size and distance from the merchant